-Funds may be used for marketing, project supplies, artists or project coordinator fees, or honoraria for community partners directly involved in the project.
+Funds may be used for marketing, project supplies, artists or project coordinator fees, equipment rental, production fees, or honoraria for community partners directly involved in the project.

 not be used for fiscal sponsor administration costs, staff salaries or hourly wage, research studies, capital expenditures, reduction of organizational/personal debts, lobbying/political expenses, re-granting, scholarship programs, memberships or dues, programs, projects and/or events not accessible to the general public, or to people with disabilities.

 and ranked on a 10-point scale by panelists using the criteria listed below.

 The grant review panel will be assigning a ranking to each criterion category

 according to the degree to which the project responds to the sub-criteria.
 For more details about the process, please refer to our grants review process timeline.

 - Clear explanation of how arts/culture will be involved in proposed project (support materials should be an example of the kind of art involved in the project)

 - Clearly defined responsibilities and influence of arts partner on project

 - Identification of artistic/cultural desired outcome (tangible and/or experiential)